Filter-Bubble/e2e-Dutch/README.md

 print ([[span.text for span in cluster] for cluster in doc.clusters])
 ```

+Note that you first need to download the stanza models with `stanza.download('nl')`.
+The e2e-Dutch model files are automatically downloaded to the stanza resources directory when loading the pipeline.

 ## Quick start
 A pretrained model is available to download:
 ```
-python -m e2edutch.download
+python -m e2edutch.download [-d DATAPATH]
 ```
 This downloads the model files, the default location is the `data` directory inside the python package location.
-It can also be set manually by specifying the enviornment vairable `E2E_HOME` or through the config file (see below).
+It can also be set manually with the `DATAPATH` argument, or by specifying the enviornment vairable `E2E_HOME`.